secretGeek/til/asp.net_mvc/asp_net_mvc_3_patch.md

     </runtime>

-Also -- possibly required depending on where you're deploying to... change the Reference to Asp.net MVC so that "Copy Local"  is true.
+Also (depending on where you're deploying to) change the Reference to Asp.net MVC such that "Copy Local"  is true.

 That results in adding this `Private` tag to the `proj` file.